Janice Cayman: International

-She is a member of the Belgium national team and scored four goals during their appearance at the 2016 Algarve Cup, making her top scorer of that tournament.
-On 12 November 2019, Cayman played her 100th match for Belgium against Lithuania.
+She is a member of the Belgium national team, making her first appearance in 2007 at 18 years old in a match against Germany.
+A highlight of her international career is when she scored four goals during their appearance at the 2016 Algarve Cup, making her top scorer of that tournament.
+She helped Belgium qualify for their first major tournament, UEFA Euro 2017 as well as to quality for the next tournament in 2022.